• Recipes

 If you ask me, a bowl of ramen is not complete without a marinated egg!
 The egg is without a doubt my favorite part of the bowl.
 I typically make these soy marinated eggs for my Tenderloin Tonkotsu Ramen, but I always make a few extra to enjoy over some rice the next day.
 These ramen eggs are so easy and delicious, you just have to remember to whip them up about a day before you plan to make your ramen!

-My take on Japanese tonkotsu (pork bone broth) ramen, with pork tenderloin on top!
-Complete with recipes for my favorite toppings – soy marinated eggs (ajitama) and black garlic oil (mayu) slightly further down on this page.
+Japanese tonkotsu ramen, with pork tenderloin on top!
+Complete with recipes for my favorite toppings - soy marinated eggs and black garlic oil (mayu).
 This recipe calls for a stock concentrate, which saves time and delivers SO much flavor!

 Check out this recipe